bjssacademy/fundamentals-clean-code/04thinkingbig.md

 ## [Next >>](summary.md)

 That completes our BJSS Academy Guide to Clean Code.
+We have dipped our toe into the rich waters of Software Design.
+Clean Code at the function level is hugely enhanced by a clean design with well separated modules.

+Software Design is a large topic (also addressed in [BJSS Academy Guide to Advanced TDD](https://github.com/bjssacademy/advanced-tdd)), so we'll stop here for now.

-In the final chapter, we'll summarise and link to Further Resources to help you with this critical topic.
+In the final chapter, we'll summarise and link to Further Resources.